 You can try out using four large numbers on our app

 If you select practice mode you can try out his theory without being timed until you have mastered some of the tips he gives.

-How to improve at Countdown with Conundrums and Wordmix
+How to become a master countdown solver with Conundrums and Wordmix